-Rental revenue for commercial leases is recognized on a straight-line basis over the terms of the respective leases.
+In accordance with the provisions of ASC 842, rental revenue for commercial leases is recognized on a straight-line basis over the terms of the respective leases.
 Deferred rents receivable represents the amount by which straight-line rental revenue exceeds rents currently billed in accordance with lease agreements.
 Rental income attributable to residential leases and parking is recognized as earned, which is not materially different from the straight-line basis.
-Leases entered into by residents for apartment units are generally for one-year terms, renewable upon consent of both parties on an annual or monthly basis.
+Leases entered by residents for apartment units are generally for one-year terms, renewable upon consent of both parties on an annual or monthly basis.